Donald MacAlister: Academic career and later life

 MacAlister remained a fellow of St. John's College until the end of his life, and was senior tutor from 1900 to 1904.
 In 1879, he published a paper in the Proceedings of the Royal Society on "The Law of the Geometric Mean."
 The work was in response to a question put by Francis Galton and contains what is now called the log-normal distribution.

 After a spell teaching mathematics at Harrow School, MacAlister returned to his original intention of studying medicine, first at Cambridge, later in 1879 at St. Bartholomew's Hospital, and for a short time at Leipzig.
-In 1881, he settled in Cambridge, and took up medical teaching, investigation, and practice, and in 1884, when he graduated M.D., became physician to Addenbrooke's Hospital.
+In 1881, he settled in Cambridge, and took up medical teaching, investigation, and practice, and in 1884, when he graduated M.D., became a physician at Addenbrooke's Hospital.
 He was elected Fellow of the Royal College of Physicians in 1886.
+He was the Gulstonian Lecturer in 1887.

 In addition to his great talent in mathematics and his accomplishments in medicine, MacAlister was also an extraordinary linguist.
 In addition to his native Gaelic and English, he was said to have spoken well German, Norse, French, Italian, Dutch, Spanish, Portuguese, Czech, Basque, Turkish, Greek, Arabic, Swedish, Russian, Serbian, Afrikaans and Romany: nineteen languages total.

 MacAlister was a contemporary at St. John's of the first Japanese graduate of Cambridge named Kikuchi Dairoku and they were lifelong friends.
 MacAlister also assisted Inagaki Manjiro with a petition to the Council of the Senate to allow Japanese students to obtain exemption from the study of Latin and Greek for entrance examinations.